justonemorecommit/vue-auth/README.md

-# vue-firebase-auth
+# vue-auth (currently, firebase)

-This is a vue-cli sample application with firebase authentication setup.
+A sample application with authentication setup using firebase.

 ### Project setup
 1. Create a firebase account
-1. Enable Google SSO
+2. Enable Google SSO
-1. Update your `.env` file with the contents of your [firebase config file](https://firebase.google.com/docs/web/setup#config-object)
+3. Update your `.env` file with the contents of your [firebase config file](https://firebase.google.com/docs/web/setup#config-object)
-1. `yarn install`
+4. `yarn install`

 ### Compiles and hot-reloads for development
 ```